Cray-HPE/docs-csm/install/configure_aruba_cdu_switch.md

 ## Configure ACL

-These ACLs are designed to block traffic from the node management network to and from the hardware management network.
+These ACLs are designed to block traffic from the node management network to and from the hardware management network and restrict management access to the hardware management network.

 1. The first step is to create the access list, once it is created we have to apply it to a VLAN.